-- Foreign Trade Zone (FTZ) #214 continued to be an economic driver for the state economy with between \$200 million \$400 million in goods shipped during calendar year 2012.
-FTZ activities included: - Worked with the Ports to provide administrative support and help increase activity within Foreign Trade Zones #66 and #67, located within the Ports of Wilmington and Morehead City, respectively. - o Hosted FTZ information sessions for both the Authority and the Ports. - o Drafted an FTZ marketing plan for the Authority and the Ports. - Applied to the FTZ Board for the Ports' foreign trade zones (FTZ #66 and #67) to be transferred to the DOT, with concurrence from both DOT and the North Carolina Department of Commerce. - o Participated in FTZ conferences and seminars. - Increased activity among the Authority, the Ports, DOT personnel, and the logistics team to spur economic development activity. - Development committee meetings, as well as meetings with city and county officials, regarding zoning were held. - Completion of environmental reporting required for certified sites documentation, parcel development estimates, and the actual site certification process on 877 acres of land at the GTP. - Despite experiencing some private sector job losses due to consolidation, the TransPark maintained steady job growth in fiscal year 2013.
-Private sector employment at the TransPark increased 10% over the prior year, with a total of 486 employees.
-These numbers do not reflect the public agencies who are also tenants at the TransPark. - The average annual \$50,000 salary for private sector jobs at the TransPark remained consistent with the previous fiscal year.
-These salaries are 17% higher than the average annual private sector salary for the State.
-Compared to the \$1 million in state operating aid the Authority received in fiscal year 2013, the total payroll for private sector companies at the TransPark was more than \$23 million. - With 84% of facilities currently leased, the Authority continues to receive interest from prospects in several targeted industries, including Tier 1 and Tier 2 aerospace suppliers, technical service firms, federal government contractors, aviation maintenance, repair and overhaul (MRO) companies, as well as manufacturers in paper, metal, and building products.
+- Established an airport tenants' user group to discuss and inform airport users on issues related to operation of the airport.
+Implementing training programs for airport tenants with a focus on airport operations, security and adherence to proper procedures. - Foreign Trade Zone (FTZ) #214 continued to be an economic driver for the state economy with between \$200 million \$500 million in goods shipped into the Zone during calendar year 2013.
+FTZ activities included: - o Foreign Trade Zones #66, #67, #214 located at the Ports of Wilmington, Morehead City, and GTP respectively were consolidated into one zone under FTZ #214, by action of the US Foreign Trade Zone Board.
+In that same Board action, FTZ #214 was also transferred to the North Carolina Department of Transportation as Grantee. - Drafted and filed an application to the US FTZ Board, requesting that the operation of FTZ #214 be redesignated under the Alternative Site Framework, a new and more streamlined framework established by the FTZ Board. - o Developed a Communications and Marketing Plan for FTZ #214. - o FTZ #214 Administrator appeared as a panelist at the Spring Conference of the Foreign Trade Promotions Council in Wilmington, NC. - Increased coordination among the Authority, the Ports, DOT personnel, and the logistics team to spur economic development activity. - Development committee meetings, as well as meetings with city and county officials, regarding zoning were held. - Completion of environmental reporting required for certified sites documentation, parcel development estimates, and the actual site certification process on 877 acres of land at the GTP. - Despite experiencing some private sector job losses due to consolidation, the TransPark maintained steady job growth in fiscal year 2014.
+Private sector employment at the TransPark decreased 6% over the prior year, with a total of 456 employees.
+These numbers do not reflect the public agencies who are also tenants at the TransPark. - The average annual \$48,185 salary for private sector jobs at the TransPark was slightly less than the previous fiscal year.
+These salaries are 7% higher than the average annual private sector salary for the State.
+Compared to the \$1 million in state operating aid the Authority received in fiscal year 2014, the total payroll for private sector companies at the TransPark was more than \$21.9 million. - With 83% of facilities currently leased, the Authority continues to receive interest from prospects in several targeted industries, including Tier 1 and Tier 2 aerospace suppliers, technical service firms, federal government contractors, aviation maintenance, repair and overhaul (MRO) companies, as well as manufacturers in paper, metal, and building products.